 After saving the world by feeding the citizens of Bonbon and its neighboring barangays, we set on a travel mission to visit Sagbayan Peak and purchase the ube treat in Tagbilaran.
 And a fridge magnet, while I’m at it.

-This is the fourth time I’ve been to Bohol, three of which are work related.
-We left Bonbon, Clarin at 1 pm in search for a tricycle to get us to Sagbayan Peak.
-We brushed up our negotiating skills and managed to pay Php 300.00 (round trip tricycle ride from Clarin to Sagbayan) for the three of us.
-It takes more than 30 minutes travel time.
+This is the fourth time I’ve been to Bohol, three of which are work-related.
+We left Bonbon, Clarin at 1 pm in search of a tricycle to get us to Sagbayan Peak.
+We brushed up our negotiating skills and managed to pay ₱300.00 (round trip tricycle ride from Clarin to Sagbayan) for the three of us.
+It took us more than 30 minutes of travel time.
 But the view of the famous chocolate hills artfully scattered on the vast green fields was worth it.
 Sagbayan Peak may not have the best angle of the hills unlike in Carmen but it has its own allure.

 When we reached a white wall with a screen door (it actually looks like a laundry area of a private house), Tito called out to the door saying that we want to purchase an ube kinampay.
 A lady welcomed us inside and led us to the selling area.
 Their makeshift selling area is a black wooden divider that separates the living room from the kitchen with a price list propped against the wall.

-If you are looking for the best ube jam/kinampay/halaya in Bohol, this place is a must visit.
-If you know other places–secret or not–where to buy this native delicacy, drop your comments below.
+If you are looking for the best ube jam/kinampay/halaya in Bohol, this place is a must-visit.
+If you know other places–secret or not–where to buy this native delicacy, drop me a line.